I WANT ONE!

 I’m not currently accepting commissions.
 But you can STILL get a tattoo from me.
 Check out my ‘FutureFlash™’ in the shop.

-Each piece is a one-off design that will not be repeated or used anywhere else.
+Each piece is a one-off design that will not be repeated.
 It will be your and yours alone.
 All you have to do is select the ‘Future-Flash’ piece you want and buy it.

 Before you Email Me